sargentJE/myaccess-email-campaign/LinkedInPosts/07-why-we-pay/post.md

 ## Notes

-- Values-driven post that differentiates from other services
+- Differentiates from other services and shows the project as values-based
 - Addresses a genuine question people have
 - Soft webinar CTA at the end